1. Invest in a home blood pressure monitor

 It is wise to monitor your blood pressure at home, as well as your doctor’s office.
 Combining your readings with your doctor’s will provide a better measure of your high blood pressure and treatment to control it.
-Also, home monitoring will rule out if you suffer from "white coat hypertension".
+Also, home monitoring will rule out if you suffer from white coat hypertension.
 Ideally, monitor your blood pressure at the same time every day.

-2. ncrease your potassium intake.
+2. Increase your potassium intake

 Potassium works to balance out the sodium in your diet.
 An adequate potassium intake can lower systolic pressure and diastolic pressure.
 Some good potassium sources include cantaloupe, bananas, dates, nuts, oranges, and green leafy vegetables.
 If you are taking diuretics (i.e. water pills) to lower blood pressure, the excess urination can cause loss of potassium for some diuretics.

-3. educe caffeine intake.
+3. Reduce caffeine intake

 Limit caffeine from tea, coffee, soda, sports drinks, and chocolate to maintain healthy blood pressure levels.
 Caffeine can lead to short, but significant increases in blood pressure.

 Coping strategies to deal with stress can promote high blood pressure levels, such as overeating, smoking, and increased alcohol consumption.
 Implement stress management strategies to avoid these pitfalls.